-5. Q: What is the assessment period and census date for the RAE 2020?
+5. Q: What is the assessment period and census date for RAE 2026?

-A: The census date for reported data is 30 September 2019, and the assessment period is six years from 1 October 2013 to 30 September 2019.
+A: The census date for reported data is 30 September 2025, and the assessment period is six years from 1 October 2019 to 30 September 2025.

-6. Q: When is the due date for universities to make submissions for the RAE 2020?
+6. Q: When is the due date for universities to make submissions for RAE 2026?

-- A: Universities are requested to submit the following materials and data in accordance with the dates shown below - Request(s), if any, for special consideration/ exemption for individual staff members - 2 December 2019 A list of all eligible academic staff for each unit of assessment - A list of full-time academic staff wholly funded by the university proper for degree or higher degree work within Staff Grades of "A" to "I" (as at the census date of 30

-September 2019) who are not reported in the list of eligible academic staff
+- A: Universities are requested to submit the following materials and data in accordance with the dates shown below - 31 July 2025 Request(s), if any, for special consideration/ exemption for individual staff members.
+This is the final deadline of submission of exemption request.
+The UGC Secretariat will call for the exemption request in two batches commencing Q4/2024. - 1 December 2025 A list of all eligible academic staff for each UoA. - A list of full-time academic staff wholly funded by the university proper for degree or higher degree work within Staff Grades of "A" to "I" (as at the census date of 30 September 2025) who are not reported in the list of eligible academic staff. - 15 December 2025 Full version of research outputs and information required on research outputs. - Information required on research impact viz. impact case study(ies). - Information required on research environment including University-level and UoA-level Environment Overview Statements and related data.